Professional Air Duct Cleaning Advice For You!

-How often must we clean dryer vents?
+How often must I clean dryer vents?

 It depends on how often you use the dryer.
-With most families using the dryer at least once or twice each week, our professionals suggest cleaning the dryer vents once a year.
+With most families using the dryer at least once or twice each week, our professionals suggest cleaning the vents at least once a year.
 This should be enough, but if there are bad odors coming from the laundry room in the meantime or the clothes are coming out damp, clean your dryer ducts more regularly.